Article by Alyssa Elting McGuire, MA, MPA

 One trailblazer in the area of electronic record use in adult care homes is Shannon Carskadon.
 Shannon owns and operates Silver Cloud Adult Family Homes in Forest Grove and has been in the business for 25 years.
 I recently had the opportunity to sit down with Shannon to talk about her experience transitioning to an electronic records system earlier this year.

-The system Shannon uses is supported through Beaverton-based company Care Facility Management Systems, LLC, which works with individual adult care home providers to “cost-effectively transition their business operations from paper to electronic records.”
+The system Shannon uses is supported through Beaverton-based company Care Facility Management Systems that works with individual adult care home providers to “cost-effectively transition their business operations from paper to electronic records.”
 Owners Gueipin Xi and Elaine Hartman bring over twenty years of experience providing technical support and security to health care clients.

 Have you used electronic records for your homes before?